Flowframe/brief/docs/snippets/void-component-interface.md

 ### Void Component Interface

-Allows a components to render HTML without requiring children.
+Allows a components to render HTML without children.
 Useful for components such as an `img` or `hr`.

 ```php
 interface VoidComponentInterface